richardhyy/ice-vscode/README.md

 ### Forking Conversations

-Right-click on a message, then select "Duplicate" to create a fork of the conversation.
+Right-click on a message, then select "Fork" to create a fork of the conversation.
 You can then edit the messages and continue the conversation from that point.

 You can switch between branches by clicking "Branches" below a message, then selecting the desired branch.